 - In a bowl, mash bananas until smooth.2 medium ripe banana

-- Add in rest of the wet ingredients and mix well.¼ cup maple syrup, ¼ cup peanut butter, 1 teaspoon vanilla extract
+- Add in rest of the wet ingredients and mix well.⅓ cup maple syrup, ⅓ cup peanut butter, 1 teaspoon vanilla extract

 - Next, add in dry ingredients along with cooked steel cut oats.
-Mix until everything is well incorporated.1 ½ cups oat flour, ⅓ cup chocolate chips, 2 teaspoon ground cinnamon, ½ teaspoon baking powder, ¼ teaspoon baking soda
+Mix until everything is well incorporated.2 cups oat flour, ½ cup chocolate chips, ¾ teaspoon baking soda

 - Using a cookie dough scoop or spoon, scoop out about 2-3 tablespoons of mixture.
-Slightly flatten it using the back of a spoon.
+Slightly flatten it using damp hands or back of a spoon.

-- Bake for 12-15 minutes, or until they appear to be set.
+- Bake for 12-15 minutes or until they appear to be set and the edges are lightly browned.
+Let them cool down slightly before digging in!

 Notes